Bristol Mayor candidate George Ferguson in Irish gaffe apology

 Mr Ferguson said Bristol had "an innovative approach" to improvement that also learns "from the best places" adding "if that isn't too Irish".

-Jenny McShannon, from the Federation of Irish Societies, said architect Mr Ferguson needed to be "more careful".'Slip out'
+Jenny McShannon, from the Federation of Irish Societies, said architect Mr Ferguson needed to be "more careful".

 She added that Mr Ferguson should be aware of the "very long" and "very difficult history" between The Irish Republic and Great Britain.